couchbaselabs/cbcouchstore/gen_storage_design.md

 ### Zipfian Read Workloads

-A large RAM cache will improve this dramatic performance for a working set that can fit into it entirely, but if not large enough and if there is a strong correlation between how often a document is updated and how often it's read, GS will also provide much cheaper disk based accesses for documents more frequently accessed.
+A large RAM cache will improve the performance for a working set that can fit into it entirely, but if not large enough and if there is a strong correlation between how often a document is updated and how often it's read, GS will also provide much cheaper disk based accesses.

 However if there is little connection between updates and reads, generational storage will offer slightly less fetch efficiency over a single storage file (due to statistically more btree nodes reads necessary), or theoretically a storage scheme that optimizes disk layout for read frequency (such as traditional balanced btrees).